 A Short Biography

 I am a research assistant professor at the Department of Computer Science, Stony Brook University, and affiliated with the Institute for AI-Driven Discovery and Innovation.
 In 2017, held a joint appointment with the Department of Computer Science and the Department of Emergency Medicine, Stony Brook School of Medicine.
-I was awarded a Ph.D. in computer science from this very department in 2015, advised by Yejin Choi and co-advised by I. V. Ramakrishnan.
+I was awarded my Ph.D. in computer science from Stony Brook University in December 2015, advised by Yejin Choi and co-advised by I. V. Ramakrishnan.
 I have also been a visiting scholar to the Indian Institute of Technology, Kharagpur.
-Prior to joining the department as a doctoral student, I worked in a few technology startups in India after receiving a M.Sc. in Computer Science and B.Sc. in Mathematics and Computer Science, both from Chennai Mathematical Institute, India.
+Prior to joining the department as a doctoral student, I had worked in a few technology startups in India after receiving a M.Sc. in Computer Science and B.Sc. in Mathematics and Computer Science, both from Chennai Mathematical Institute, India.

-My research interest lies in natural language processing (NLP), machine learning (ML), and artificial intelligence (AI), with a focus on two areas in particular: learning in the biomedical domain for applications in healthcare informatics, and language use & society.
+My areas of interest are natural language processing (NLP), machine learning (ML), and artificial intelligence (AI), with a focus on two areas in particular: learning in the biomedical domain for applications in healthcare informatics, and language use & society.
 For more information, you can take a look at my research and publications.Quick Links

 |Computer Science Chair Fellowship, Stony Brook University||2009 – 2010|